seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 ---

-# Software Runs in the Dark
+# Software Runs in a Different Reality

 One of the hardest lessons in production engineering is: